Freddie Spruell: Career

 On June 25, 1926, Spruell recorded "Milk Cow Blues" in Chicago.
 The track was released by Okeh Records, backed with "Muddy Water Blues", recorded in November that year; both sides were credited to Papa Freddie.

 His second single release was "Way Back Down Home", backed with the same recording of "Muddy Water Blues".
 He recorded two more songs in 1928, one of which was "Tom Cat Blues", issued by Paramount Records and credited to Mr. Freddie Spruell.

 Five more songs were recorded in April 1935 and released by Bluebird Records under the name of Mr. Freddie.
 In this session he recorded "Let's Go Riding", his best-known song.
 Carl Martin played second guitar accompanying Spruell on the track.

 All his recorded work is on the compilation album Mississippi Blues, Vol. 2 (1926–1935), The Complete Recorded Works of Arthur Petties, Freddie Spruell, Willie "Poor Boy" Lofton.

 At the insistence of his mother, Spruell stopped playing secular music in the mid-1940s.
 He became a Baptist preacher.

 Death

 Spruell died in Chicago in June 1956, after a lengthy stay in hospital.
 He was aged 62.
 No death certificate has been found.

+In 2016 the Killer Blues Project placed a headstone for Freddie Spruell at Restvale Cemetery in Alsip, Illinois.